 - They also have high fertility rates, and calving is easy for them.
 They also exhibit great mothering abilities for their calves.

 These Galloways don’t really need all that much.
-They should have access to clean fresh water, and there should be some pasture grass and good-quality hay when it’s needed.
+They should have access to clean fresh water, and there should be some pasture grass and good-quality hay.
 That goes for some available mineral or salt block too.

 For extreme weather, it may be nice if they have some shelter or shade to keep themselves more comfortable.
 They will also need regular parasite control and vaccinations, for potential problems such as leptospirosis.

 Over the last decade or so, the numbers of Miniature Belted Galloways have risen significantly, and so has the demand for them for small farms.
 They’re really well-suited for small family farms.

 Modern Dexter miniature cows trace their ancestry to a 1750 herd of sturdy Irish mountain cattle that was assembled by an agent of Lord Hawarden, and his name was Mr. Dexter.

 The cows in turn were descended from the small cattle of the Celts of ancient Ireland.
 They were already called Dexter mini cows by 1845, and by then they looked pretty much like the Dexter cows of today.